 Gordons Bay to Dolphins Point Walk

 Dolphins Point is a grassy, clifftop knoll overlooking the ocean and the Giles Baths below.
-On the point, the Bali Memorial sculpture commemorates the 2002 Bali bombings that killed many, including six men who played for the Coogee Dolphins rugby team.
+On the point, the Bali Memorial sculpture commemorates the 2002 Bali bombings that killed 202 people, including 88 Australians, six of whom played for the Coogee Dolphins rugby team.

 Dolphins Point to Coogee Walk

-Not everyone has the time (or will) to walk from Bondi to Coogee.
-For some people, the coastal walk between the two cities isn’t long enough.
-There are several variations to the Sydney coastal walk for trekkers looking for a shorter or longer walk.
+We realize not everyone has the time (or interest) to walk from Bondi to Coogee.
+Fortunately, there are several variations to the best Sydney coastal walk for trekkers looking for a shorter or longer hike.

 Bondi to Bronte Walk